lokenx/plexrequests-meteor/README.md

 If you're having trouble with Couch Potato please visit `http://localhost:3000/couchpotato` (or your own URL) for some assistance, it requires you to be logged in to the admin interface to access.
 If you still require any assistance or have questions please option an issue.
 Some good info is also available on the Plex forums [here](https://forums.plex.tv/index.php/topic/151899-plex-movie-requests/).

 ##FAQ
+####What's this new account business?
+After some thought, and with the help of [@jeradin](https://github.com/Jeradin) users now require authentication to make requests.
+They just need their username so no passwords are require for ease of entry.
+A local token is also saved for future visits and more integration with user accounts will be coming.

+####Can I turn authentication off?
+Currently no, it was an all or nothing change to the code.
+This may change in the future or it may not, we'll see how things go.

 ####How often are movies removed from the requested list?
 Movies are kept on the list until their download status gets changed to true.
 Once their status is true they are removed from the list if their requested date is older than 14 days